Waste valorization: Nuclear waste

 While low and intermediate level waste are usually not the subject of much public attention, they make up the bulk (by volume and mass) of nuclear waste.
 However, spent fuel is responsible for the vast majority of the radioactivity produced by nuclear power plants.

 There are active industrial scale applications of waste valorization using spent nuclear fuel - primarily nuclear reprocessing using the PUREX process which yields reactor grade plutonium for use in MOX-fuel as well as reprocessed uranium.
 In addition to that process, there are numerous proposals and small scale applications of recovering various substances for use.
 While over 90% of spent fuel is uranium, the rest (namely fission products, minor actinides and plutonium) has also attracted considerable attention.
 High value products contained in spent fuel have both radioactive applications such as Americium-241 for use in smoke detectors, Tritium, Neptunium-237 for use as a precursor to Plutonium-238 or various industrial radionuclides like Krypton-85, Caesium-137 or Strontium-90, as well as nonradioactive applications as some fission products decay quickly to stable or essentially stable nuclides.
 Elements in the latter category include xenon, ruthenium or rhodium.
 There are also proposals to use the decay heat of spent fuel, which is currently "wasted" in the spent fuel pool, to generate power and/or district heating.
 Strontium-90 is suitable as a fuel for a radioisotope thermoelectric generator and has been extracted from spent nuclear fuel for this purpose in the past.
 However, the need to process the highly reactive metal into the inert perovskite form Strontium titanate reduces the power density to "only" about 0.46 watts per gram.
 Caesium-137 can also be used for food irradiation.

-Field of study

-The academic journal Waste & Biomass Valorization publishes scholarship on the topic and was first published in 2010.
-A special edition of the Journal of Industrial Ecology focused on valorization in 2010.

-Routledge published a textbook on the topic in 2016.
-A special issue of the Journal of Environmental Management focused on biomass and biowaste valorization in 2019.